contao/docs-archive/api/hooks/getAttributesFromDca.md

-# getAttributesFromDca #
+# getAttributesFromDca

 The `getAttributesFromDca` hook is triggered when attributes of a Widget are extracted from a Data Container Array.
-It passes the attributes and the DCA object as arguments and expects the modified form attributes as return value.
+It passes the attributes and the DCA object as arguments and expects the (modified) form attributes as return value.
-It is available from version 3.2.RC1.
+It is available from version 3.2.0-RC1.

-## Parameters ##
+## Parameters

 1. *array* `$arrAttributes`